-Based on the literature review and personal observations made in the immediate vicinity, no State and/or federally listed threatened or endangered species are documented/or expected to occur within the Project site.
-Additionally, no plant species with the California Rare Plant Rank (CRPR) of 1 or 2 were observed on-site or documented/expected to occur on-site.
-No other sensitive species were observed within the project area or buffer area.
+Based on the literature review and personal observations made on-site and in the immediate vicinity, no State and/or federally listed threatened or endangered species are documented/or expected to occur within the Project site.
+Additionally, no plant species with the California Rare Plant Rank (CRPR) of 1 or 2 were observed on-site or documented to occur on-site in the relevant databases.
+No other sensitive species were observed within the Project area or buffer area.